 Seeking the Recipe

-In 2001, Scott set out to re–establish Templeton Rye and launch it as a legal brand — understanding the critical importance of staying true to both its history and legend.
+Scott set out to re–establish Templeton Rye and launch it as a legal brand — understanding the critical importance of staying true to both its history and legend.

 He knew this might be a challenge since his family had long since quit making “The Good Stuff.”
-Fortunately, his Uncle Gus knew of one local–area family that might still have the formula — the Kerkhoffs.
+Fortunately, his Uncle Gus knew of one local–area family that might still have the recipe — the Kerkhoffs.

 Alphonse Kerkhoff had been one of the most prolific Templeton Rye producers during the Prohibition era and even had the distinction of having been busted twice by government agents.
 His son, Meryl Kerkhoff, had learned to distill whiskey from a young age and had been taught to never discuss Templeton Rye, particularly with strangers.